Safdari10/Zak-Autos/README.md

 This will start the Vite development server, and you can view the application in your browser at http://localhost:5713/

+### Running the tailwind CSS in Watch Mode
+To keep Tailwind CSS updated as you style:

+      npm run build-css

 ### Building for Production